MikaBob/alice-chess/README.md

 # Development progresion

 -   To do

     -   Detect checkmates
     -   Animate moves
     -   Undo Promotion & Castling
+    -   Turn boards upside down
+    -   En passant
+    -   See other board's tile content in transparency
     -   Bug to fix
         -   Undo allow to eat own pieces
+        -   Undo castling & promotion
+        -   Scroll historic
+        -   We can select images
+        -   Fix react warning
+    -   Refactoring
+        -   Interfaces for Pieces
+        -   Refactor regex in one function
+        -   CallBackExecuteMove

 -   Done
     -   ~~Display 1st boards with pieces~~
     -   ~~Drag and drop pieces~~